 (d) Black Start Service (BSS) test results, individual Black Start Resource start-up procedures, cranking paths, and ERCOT and individual TSP Black Start plans;

+(e) Information contained in Section 1.B. and Exhibit 1 to the Standard Form Black Start Agreement, except for the Hourly Standby Price, Notice, and Certification sections.
+This includes, without limitation, the following information that could identify a Generation Resource as a Black Start Resource:

+(i) Resource name;

+(ii) Resource ID;

+(iii) County where the Resource is located;

+(iv) Interconnected substation;

+(v) Resource MW capability; and

+(vi) Tested next start units;

-(e) ERCOT, TDSP, and Resource emergency operations plans;
+(f) ERCOT, TDSP, and Resource emergency operations plans;

-(f) Detailed ERCOT Transmission Grid maps, other than maps showing only small portions of the ERCOT Transmission Grid such as those included in Regional Planning Group (RPG) Project ERCOT Independent Review reports;
+(g) Detailed ERCOT Transmission Grid maps, other than maps showing only small portions of the ERCOT Transmission Grid such as those included in Regional Planning Group (RPG) Project ERCOT Independent Review reports;

-(g) Detailed diagrams or information about connectivity between ERCOT’s and other Entities’ computer and telecommunications systems, such as internet protocol (IP) addresses, media access control (MAC) addresses, network protocols, and ports used; and
+(h) Detailed diagrams or information about connectivity between ERCOT’s and other Entities’ computer and telecommunications systems, such as internet protocol (IP) addresses, media access control (MAC) addresses, network protocols, and ports used; and

-(h) Any information that is clearly designated as ECEII in writing by the Disclosing Party at the time the information is provided to Receiving Party, subject to the procedures set forth in paragraph (3) of Section 1.3.2.2, Submission of ERCOT Critical Energy Infrastructure Information to ERCOT.
+(i) Any information that is clearly designated as ECEII in writing by the Disclosing Party at the time the information is provided to Receiving Party, subject to the procedures set forth in paragraph (3) of Section 1.3.2.2, Submission of ERCOT Critical Energy Infrastructure Information to ERCOT.

 2.1 DEFINITIONS

+Black Start Service (BSS) Back-up Fuel

+Fuel that is stored on site at the location of a Black Start Resource and that is available at all times and contracted with ERCOT for the purpose of powering the Resource when following ERCOT or the local Transmission Operator instruction to start without support of the ERCOT Transmission Grid in response to a Blackout or Partial Blackout.

 3.14.2 Black Start

 (1) Each Generation Resource providing BSS must meet the requirements specified in North American Electric Reliability Corporation (NERC) Reliability Standards and the Operating Guides.

-(2) Each Generation Resource providing BSS must meet technical requirements specified in Section 8.1.1, QSE Ancillary Service Performance Standards, and Section 8.1.1.1, Ancillary Service Qualification and Testing.
+(2) Each Generation Resource providing BSS must meet the technical requirements specified in Section 8.1.1, QSE Ancillary Service Performance Standards, and Section 8.1.1.1, Ancillary Service Qualification and Testing.

-(3) Bids for BSS are due on or before February 15th of each two-year period.
-Bids must be evaluated based on evaluation criteria attached as an appendix to the request for bids and contracted by December 31st for the following two-year period.
+(3) Bids for BSS are due on or before February 15th of each three-year period.
+Bids must be evaluated based on evaluation criteria attached as an appendix to the request for bids and contracted by December 31st for the following three-year period.
 ERCOT shall ensure BSSs are arranged, provided, and deployed as necessary to reenergize the ERCOT System following a Blackout or Partial Blackout.